In a recent article on SearchCIO, a clear choice is presented to IT leaders: disrupt or be disrupted.

 Lowering the business risk associated with disruption is one of the biggest advantages of cloud.
 Cloud offers agility, creating a culture of innovation that allows companies to experiment in smaller, more frequent exercises—exercises that are easier to ramp up and dial back down.
 This allows teams to fail faster, which can lead to true breakthroughs.

 But cloud costs quickly become an issue if you don't have control over your spend.
 Expenses can surge and sprawl without a disciplined way to correlate expenses with projects and business units, leading to surprises on your cloud bill.
 Transparency is key— when teams can see how cloud consumption decisions impact ongoing costs, they can help better manage those costs.

 Powerful analytics help manage cloud economics

-To ensure the return IT leaders are looking for, cloud strategies must be anchored in fact-based data.
+This simply can't be overstated: cloud strategies must be anchored in fact-based data.
 Without this data, it is nearly impossible to set practical goals, audit cloud initiatives over time, or communicate impacts to the rest of the organization.

 This is where Saas-based applications like Apptio Cost Transparency make a big difference.

 Apptio uses automation to integrate public cloud data into a standard IT cost model, sorting and translating millions of line items into a single view that can be used to frame cloud costs alongside traditional IT costs.
 These powerful analytics give IT leaders a big picture view of cloud's economic impact on the organization, providing insight into how business units, applications, projects, and services are driving cloud consumption.

 Examples: cloud costs are illustrated in the context of overall IT spend

 If you accept the premise that you have a clear choice—disrupt with cloud or risk being disrupted—then understanding how to maximize efficiency and avoid surprises will be critical to your cloud strategy.
 Apptio can help.